 - 1. There should be heat in the trailer at all times. - 2.
-You must have a plentiful supply of propane gas.
-It goes pretty fast in extremely cold temperatures. - 3.
-If your stay is longer than overnight (without driving to recharge your battery) then you should endeavor to have 110 V electricity available.
+You must have a plentiful supply of propane gas. - 3.
+If your stay is longer than overnight (and you do not have the battery charger option), then you should endeavor to have 110 V electricity available.
 The battery (fully charged) will not last more than about 18 hours in zero weather.
-Of course you can always run your car to recharge the battery and normally the battery will attain sufficient power to run another 9 hours by running your engine for approximately 45 minutes to one hour at idle.
-For more detailed information on the battery see page 52.
+Of course you can always run your car to recharge the battery and normally the battery will attain sufficient power to run another 9 hours by running your engine for approximately 45 minutes to one hour at fast idle.
+For more detailed information on the battery see page 57.